idrissyed7/DDSPermissionsManager/README.md

     openssl smime -sign -in governance.xml -text -out governance.xml.p7s -signer permissions_ca.pem -inkey permissions_ca_key.pem

     echo "Signed governance file in governance.xml.p7s"

+### Configuring GCP Secret Manager as a Secret Store

+The following environment variables should be set to enable GCP Secret Manager:

+* GCP_CREDENTIALS_ENABLED - true
+* GCP_PROJECT_ID - the GCP Project ID

+Beyond this, the service account used by the Web API will need access to the Secret Manager.

 ### The Database